-As a coach, the stigma is that players will be texting and busy on there phone while they’re supposed to be lifting.
-This is not the case in fast paced weight rooms.
+As a coach, the stigma is that players will be texting and busy on their phones while they’re supposed to be lifting.
+This is not the case in fast-paced weight rooms.
 What’s been most beneficial for us is working in groups of 3:

 - 1 Player Is Lifting

 - 1 Player Is Writing In His Weights To The Mobile App

 This forces players to enter their weights fast and efficiently before their next set.

 As most football players are visual learners, the mobile feature is a great visual representation of player improvements and declines.